nierja/Tox/README.md

     For generating all descriptors across all targets, uncomment their names in `generate.py`.

-2. Tune the hyperpadameters and train the machine learning and deep learning models:
+2. Tune the hyperparameters and train the machine learning and deep learning models:

    ```python
    python3 src/DL/Tox21_tuner.py